Waldo Stadium: History

 In 2013, the athletic department made almost $3.5 million in renovations and upgrades to Waldo Stadium and Seelye Center, the football team's indoor practice facility.
 Included in the upgrades were: new artificial turf for stadium, new brown and gold turf for the indoor practice facility, a revamped and upgraded weight room, a remodeled locker room, renovated meeting rooms, and a new team lounge and showplace.
 Additional renovations were made to the stadium complex from 2014 to 2015 including new speakers for the stadium, new scoreboards and video boards bringing renovation costs to $5.7 million since 2013.
 A $2 million donation for the project was made by 1988 WMU alum Alec Gores.

 On October 14, 2017, the Bronco football team was slated to play Akron for homecoming, when rains from a fall storm combined with drainage system failures flooded the field and postponed the game.
 Also contributing to the flood, Waldo Stadium is considered the lowest point in the city of Kalamazoo.
-The game was played at 1pm the next day (A possible Sunday first for Waldo Stadium), and the Broncos were defeated by Akron 13-14.
+The game was played at 1pm the next day (A possible Sunday first for Waldo Stadium), and the Broncos were defeated by Akron 13–14.
 It was reported that over 1 million gallons of water were pumped off the field overnight to prepare the field for the Sunday game.

+A renovation to the Stadium Club was completed in September 2024, updating the John Gill Pressbox, which was built in 1995.
+The $3.6 million renovation included the President's Suite and was funded by the WMU Foundation.

+It was announced on October 9, 2024, that Waldo Stadium's field would be named Stafford–Smith Field after David & Ronda Stafford and family donated $5 million to the football program, which represents the largest naming contribution in the history of WMU athletics.